mikecbrant/appsyncjs/packages/create-appsyncjs/README.md

 - Node.js >= 22 (both generator and generated project)
 - Default AWS region: `us-east-1`
 - Testing/tooling: Vitest; scripts align with `create-sst` (`sst load-config -- vitest run`)
 - Authentication: default is an API key (no user pool).
-Pass `--auth cognito` to scaffold with a Cognito User Pool wired as the default auth mode.

 The scaffold keeps dependencies current at generation time and pins `@mikecbrant/appsyncjs-*` to the latest versions available when you run the generator.